Initiative

 Image credit: Sarachiarello, some rights reserved (CC BY-NC)

 Young people are pivotal to the future of conservation, serving as innovators, leaders, and changemakers in an ever-evolving world.
 Empowering them to participate in conservation action is essential to delivering on conservation goals.
-The IUCN Youth Strategy also recognises this, and aims to both support initiatives led by young people and to include youth at all decision-making levels of the Union.

 Furthermore, as part of the broader Youth for Pollinators Pilot Project initiated by the European Parliament in 2022, this initiative plays a central role in putting its objectives into action by establishing strong connections with a Youth Assembly and providing future training opportunities for young conservationists.

-Empowering the next generation of conservationists
+Empowering the next generation

-The European Fund for Youth Action on Pollinators is committed to strengthening conservation capacity by fostering a network of young practitioners and facilitating knowledge exchange.
+The European Fund for Youth Action on Pollinators is committed to strengthening capacity by fostering a network of young practitioners and facilitating knowledge exchange.
 Grantees will join a dynamic peer network, enabling them to share experiences, best practices, and resources.
 Capacity-building webinars will address specific learning needs, providing a platform for discussions on effective conservation strategies, while successful project approaches will be documented as best practice examples on the PANORAMA Solutions platform.
 Additionally, an interactive lesson learned workshop at the end of the initiative will bring grantees and stakeholders together to reflect on project outcomes, share insights, and refine conservation methodologies for greater impact.

 As a key actor in European pollinator conservation, IUCN has played a leading role in supporting these efforts, from assessing species through Regional Red Lists assessments to developing action plans for threatened pollinators.
 Through the Species Conservation Cycle, composed of “Assess”, “Plan”, “Act” and “Communicate” modules, IUCN has helped identify priority conservation actions and is now spearheading efforts to maximise on-the-ground-action and develop conservation action plans.